lyzboy/e_commerce/Design/design_docs/scope_document.md

 **Admins**: refers administrators of the site.
 They will be able to view, edit, and delete products and orders.

 **Users**: refers to logged in users of the site.
 They will be able to view products, add products to a cart, and complete a purchase.
+These are end-users.

 **Visitors**: refers to users who are not logged in but include the subset of logged in users.
 Any action a visitor can take, a logged in user can also take.
+These are end-users.

 ### Required Features